Green, Oolong, Black, White – Tea Education 101

 This may seem like nitpicking here, but hey, we’re trying to turn you into a tea connoisseur, right?

-So let’s take a brief journey into the various kinds of teas, their attributes, and health benefits.
+So let’s take a brief journey into the various kinds of teas and their attributes.

 White teas are withered for a short period after harvesting and have low levels of oxidation.

-A black tea (on the opposite side of the oxidation/fermentation spectrum) will be bruised or allowed to wither first which maximizes the amount of oxidation that occurs, and has maximal levels of oxidation.
+Black teas are on the opposite side of the oxidation/fermentation spectrum from green and white teas.
+Black tea will be bruised or allowed to wither first which maximizes the amount of oxidation that occurs, and has maximal levels of oxidation.

 Oolong falls between a green and black tea regarding oxidation levels, while yellow and post-fermented teas are a special case.